A PLAQUE commemorating the Battle of Flodden has been stolen just over a month after it was erected.

 The sapling was planted on November 17 last year, by Dr Chris Burgess, president of the Till Valley Archaeological Society (TillVAS).
 It was the first of many acts planned to mark the 500th anniversary of the battle, which wasthe largest in terms of troop numbers between England and Scotland.

-James Bell, chair of Coldstream’s 1513 club, described reaction to the vandalism.
+James Bell, chair of Coldstream’s 1513 club, which organises the annual rideout to Flodden, described reaction to the vandalism.

 “This is a very sad reflection on our society, that someone could stoop so low,” he said.